 From flood protection to sediment removal, the Minnesota River is at the heart of our work.
-Did you know?
 The LMRWD works to remove and manage sediment from the Minnesota River.
 In 2023, the LMRWD began improvements to its dredge facility and continued communication with partners across Minnesota River basin to lower the sediment reaching the river.